We just had this audio sound right from Ian Harvey on the CNN yesterday talking about how tough it's going to be on Caitlin Jenner.

 There's too many of them.

-We're not gonna get distracted.
+We're not going to get distracted.

-This one, they will pay attention to.
+This one they will pay attention to.

-This one they will want to take some kind of remedial action to fix.
+This one, they will want to take some kind of remedial action to fix.

 I wouldn't be surprised if we get treated to a new round of anti-Bush hatred.

-It'll be in the media, but it'll be regime sponsored.
+It'll be in the media, but it'll be regime-sponsored.

-Gotta hear this.
+Got to hear this.

-Do you remember yesterday I I read to you a short two-paragraph post from HotAir.com in which one of the posters, somebody I I'd never read a post from, I don't remember her name even now, and I didn't recognize it yesterday.
+I read to you a short two-paragraph post from hotair.com in which one of the posters, somebody I'd never read a post from, I don't remember her name even now, and I didn't recognize it yesterday.

 But she said that Bruce Jenner, Caitlin Jenner being a Republican, was the greatest thing come down the pike for the Republican Party in a long time because it showed, since this guy, Bruce Jenner, this big transgender new female, since Bruce Jenner is a Republican, that shows the Republican Party has heart.